-- children or young people, except where the allegation or concerns were found to be false, unfounded, unsubstantiated or malicious and - whether the applicant could be considered to be involved in "extremism" (see the definition of "extremism" at 7.4 below). - 4.23 The School will only accept references obtained directly from the referee and it will not rely on references or testimonials provided by the applicant or on open references or testimonials. - 4.24 The School will compare all references with any information given on the application form.
-Any discrepancies or inconsistencies in the information will be taken up with the applicant and the relevant referee before any appointment is confirmed. - 4.25 If it has not been possible to obtain a reference prior to interview it will be reviewed upon receipt.
+- 5.23 All referees will be asked whether they believe the applicant is suitable for the job for which they have applied and whether they have any reason to believe that the applicant is unsuitable to work with children.
+All referees will be sent a copy of the job description and person specification for the role for which the applicant has applied.
+If the referee is a current or previous employer, they will also be asked to confirm the following: - the applicant's dates of employment, salary, job title / duties, reason for leaving, performance, sickness4 and disciplinary record - whether the applicant has ever been the subject of disciplinary procedures involving issues related to the safety and welfare of children (including any in which the disciplinary sanction has expired), except where the issues were deemed to have resulted from allegations which were found to be false, unfounded, unsubstantiated or malicious - whether any allegations or concerns have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people, except where the allegation or concerns were found to be false, unfounded, unsubstantiated or malicious and - whether the applicant could be considered to be involved in "extremism" (see the definition of "extremism" at 8 below). - 5.24 The School will only accept references obtained directly from the referee and it will not rely on references or testimonials provided by the applicant or on open references or testimonials. - 5.25 The School will compare all references with any information given on the application form.
+Any discrepancies or inconsistencies in the information will be taken up with the applicant and the relevant referee before any appointment is confirmed. - 5.26 If it has not been possible to obtain a reference prior to interview it will be reviewed upon receipt.
 Any discrepancies identified between the reference and the application form and/or the interview assessment form will be considered by the School.
-The applicant may be asked to provide further information or clarification before an appointment can be confirmed. - 4.26 If factual references are received i.e. those which contain limited information such as job title and dates of employment, this will not necessarily disadvantage an applicant although additional references may be sought before an appointment can be confirmed. - 4.27 The School may at its discretion make telephone contact with any referee to verify the details of the written reference provided. - 4.28 The School treats all references given or received as confidential which means that the applicant will not usually be provided with a copy. - 4.29 All references received from a school must be countersigned by the Head of that school. - 4.30 All internal candidates who apply for a new role at the School will have their application assessed in accordance with this procedure.
+The applicant may be asked to provide further information or clarification before an appointment can be confirmed. - 5.27 If factual references are received i.e. those which contain limited information such as job title and dates of employment, this will not necessarily disadvantage an applicant although additional references may be sought before an appointment can be confirmed. - 5.28 The School may at its discretion make telephone contact with any referee to verify the details of the written reference provided. - 5.29 The School treats all references given or received as confidential which means that the applicant will not usually be provided with a copy.

+- 5.30 All references received from a school must be countersigned by the Head of that school. - 5.31 All internal candidates who apply for a new role at the School will have their application assessed in accordance with this procedure.
 References may be taken up on all internal candidates as part of the application process and can be provided by colleagues as the School will be the most recent employer and will previously have taken up references from past employers.